morganthomas/winning-arguments/winning-arguments.md

 The full structure of the argument is on display at this point.
 First I argued that an argument is valid according to classical logic iff it has no precise counterexamples.
 This is a philosophical interpretation of the soundness and completeness theorems for classical logic.
 Since then I have been defending against possible counterexamples to the claim that an argument is valid iff it has no precise counterexamples.
 The overall strategy is to argue from a pragmatic perspective for the following two claims:

-1. An argument is valid according to classical logic iff it has no precise counterexamples.
+1. An argument form is valid according to classical logic iff it has no precise counterexamples.
-2. An argument is valid iff it has no precise counterexamples.
+2. An argument form is valid iff it has no precise counterexamples.

 From these two claims it follows by logic that:

-3. An argument is valid iff it is valid according to classical logic.
+3. An argument form is valid iff it is valid according to classical logic.

 This statement is the goal of the whole argument, and the goal of the whole section titled Logic.